 The DLR location in Oberpfaffenhofen is one of the largest research centres in Germany.
-Eight scientific institutes are located on the premises not far from the Munich-Lindau autobahn A96.
-Currently, this location holds a labour force of about 1,200 employees.
+13 scientific institutes are located on the area after Munich.
+Currently, this location holds a labour force of about 2000 employees.
 The scientific institutes and facilities have put their focus on climate research, remote sensing of the Earth, extension of navigation and mobile communication systems, development of Radar, Lidar, and robot technology, and operation of research aircrafts.

 Institutes with optical activities in Oberpfaffenhofen • Remote Sensing Technology Institute • German Remote Sensing Data Center • Institute of Communication and Navigation • Institute of Atmospheric Physics • Space Operations and Astronaut Training • Microwaves and Radar Institute

-Managing Director DLR Oberpfaffenhofen Dr. Reinhold Busen
+Managing Director DLR Oberpfaffenhofen Dr. Zekeriya Ceyhanli

 Deutsches Zentrum für Luft- und Raumfahrt Standort Oberpfaffenhofen Münchener Str.
 20 82334 Weßling